Casa Xixim

 The living spaces at Casa Xixim are designed to maximize connectivity with nature, providing an open, airy environment that seamlessly blends indoor and outdoor living.
 Each primary bedroom suite is thoughtfully decorated with natural materials, artisan made decor, and a neutral color palette, allowing Casa Xixim’s inhabitants to unwind in their own personal oasis.
 All bedrooms open onto a series of terraces, both planted and habitable, providing another series of vantage points from which to experience the site.
 The uppermost level features a roof deck with hammocks suspended from a photovoltaic canopy.

 Highlights include the stunning 11.5 foot wood dining table crafted by a local woodworker out of sustainable sourced Parota wood.
 The main living area’s feature wall consists of beautiful pasta tiles, made in Merida, Yucatan – a traditional craft that adds a touch of cultural heritage and elegance to the space.
-Jenny selected the pattern and customized the color palette to match the colors of the ocean and the jungle that envelopes the space.
+Casa Xixim owner Jenny Blizard selected the pattern and customized the color palette to match the colors of the ocean and the jungle that envelopes the space.
 The villa features custom macrame wall hangings by Enrique Escudero of Máak – An Macramés, and an installation of 20 hand carved jaguar heads that guests can purchase off the wall.

 Instead of glass windows, Casa Xixim uses louvers with screens, a local building technique that allows natural ventilation while keeping the elements out.
 The villa expands on this idea by creating sliding doors to allow spaces to be wide open with nature.
 This design choice enhances airflow and reduces reliance on air conditioning.
 Casa Xixim’s commitment to sustainability is deeply rooted in the principles of permaculture design.
 By thoughtfully integrating eco-friendly practices and technologies, the site’s footprint works in harmony with the natural environment, minimizing impact while providing a luxurious and sustainable experience for its inhabitants.
 The house features a photovoltaic solar array, rainwater collection and a constructed composting wetlands filtration system.
 The structure’s green roofs embody the permaculture principle of stacking functions by providing insulation for the rooms below, contributing a green footprint with pollinator gardens, and creating additional green spaces that enhance the villa’s aesthetic appeal.
 Further, Casa Xixim operates on a net-metered solar system, harnessing the abundant sunlight of Tulum to provide clean, renewable energy.
 This reduces the reliance on non-renewable energy sources and lowers the property’s carbon footprint.